hewi0071/MoE_Bar_Replacer/README.md

 Created on 0.9.19.1.
 Should work on 0.9.19.1.1 (pending testing, but it always works whenever I just move it to the new game version).

 I have made a .wotmod as well as included the regular res\_mods folder for those who want to fiddle.
+So just copy the mod type of choice into your server's current version.

 I have also included scripts for the T110E5 and 59 Patton which move the MoE to where I feel WG should put them.
 I will include a how-to on how to change this for your favourite tank too.